sillsdev/ArtOfReading/README.md

 That should creat an /output folder and an /output/processed-images folder, with two png image files.

 Now make an an installer.
 Double click the "installer.iss" file.
 InnoSetup should run.
 Click "Build:Compile".
-That should create "/output/Neato Collection 1.0.exe".
+That should create "/output/Shapes Collection 1.0.exe".
 Now run that program.
 When it is done, look in %programdata%\SIL\ImageCollections\.
-You should see a "Neato Collection".
+You should see a "Shapes".

 # Setting up your image files